DPotoyan/Chem324/ch03/note02.md

 Not that normalization coefficient turned out to be independent of $n$.

-### Examples of using wavefunction to extract measurable quantities

 :::{admonition} Example: Compute the probability of observing the particle in a box being in the domain $\frac{a}{3} \leq x \leq \frac{2a}{3}$.
 :class: tip, dropdown